On-Chain Game Mechanics: The Toshimon Story

 Extensibility of base game via state transition decomposition

-One of the key innovations of this design is observing that the state itself can contain contract addresses for small pieces of the game logic (e.g. one move or one item).
+One of the key innovations of this design is observing that the state itself can contain smart contract addresses for small pieces of the game logic (e.g. one move or one item).
 As a result, there's no need for a single registry for all of the game rules.

-This has a number of very useful outcomes:
+This has multiple useful outcomes:

-The game logic can be decomposed into small state-mutating functions.
+- The game logic can be decomposed into small state-mutating functions.
 This allows for the large ruleset to be decomposed into a collection of contracts to be deployed incrementally.
 Much like how cards in games such as Magic: The Gathering or Pokemon TCG can add new rules to the existing game.

-It makes the game extensible.
+- It makes the game extensible.
 Anyone can add new functionality at any time, but it is only allowed in a game if both players agree when initializing the channel.

 This is implemented in the state by having separate contract addresses for:

-Moves each Toshimon is capable of making
+- The moves each Toshimon is capable of making.

 Again, it is the responsibility of the players to ensure the initial state is valid (e.g. Toshimon do not know moves they are incapable of).
 For players using the official Toshimon game client, this can be done automatically, but advanced players may choose to ignore this and play with their own custom rules.
 A useful analogy would be to imagine a group of individuals taking mainline Pokemon cards and using the printed stats and moves on each card to create their own custom variants of the game.

-Conclusion: ChainSafe and Toshimon engagement outcome
+ChainSafe and Toshimon: the outcome

 ChainSafe is proud to have had the opportunity to share our expertise and experience in helping the Toshimon team understand and unlock the potential of state channels.

 As a result of the schema recommended by ChainSafe, the Toshimon team went on to finish 2nd in the Grand Prize track at Polygon's BUIDL IT Summer 2022 hackathon.
-This was indeed fruitful validation for ChainSafe's research and recommendations.

 Since Toshimon is built in Unity, we were also able to find natural synergies with ChainSafe Gaming's web3.unity team.
 In the proposed battle system, it was suggested that transactions and state channel messages be made through the web3.unity SDK.
-Incidentally, Toshimon had also previously engaged with ChainSafe by bootstrapping their game development with web3.unity - thanks to the web3 sign-in and check ERC-1155 balance prefabs, they were able to effortlessly implement core infrastructure for their game.
+Incidentally, Toshimon had also previously engaged with ChainSafe by bootstrapping their game development with web3.unity—thanks to the web3 sign-in and check ERC-1155 balance prefabs, they were able to effortlessly implement core infrastructure for their game.

 About ChainSafe